Prepared by IMUA's

 IMUA is committed to advancing the educational, governmental, regulatory and technical interests of the commercial inland marine insurance industry.

 One of the services IMUA provides its members is the publishing of information for use by underwriters, loss control and claims specialists, and other interested parties.
-The topics covered by IMUA Reports, Bulletins and News Articles are intended to provide an overall awareness of the issues, hazards and exposures associated with a specific industry or inland marine class of business.
+The topics covered by IMUA Reports, Bulletins, News Articles, Seminars and Webinars are intended to provide an overall awareness of the issues, hazards and exposures associated with a specific industry or inland marine class of business.

 Volunteer members of a technical committee of the IMUA or IMUA staff have produced this information.
-Committee members abide by antitrust restrictions while compiling information.
+Committee members abide by antitrust restrictions and all other applicable laws and regulations while compiling information.

 It is generally not possible to treat any one subject in an exhaustive manner, nor is it IMUA’s intent to do so.
-No warranties are made regarding the thoroughness or accuracy of the report or any part of it.
-Nothing in this report should be interpreted as providing definitive guidance on any question relating to policy interpretation, underwriting practice, or any other issues in insurance coverage.
+No warranties are made regarding the thoroughness or accuracy of the information contained in Reports, Bulletins, News Articles Seminars and Webinars or any part of it.
+Nothing in this information should be interpreted as providing definitive guidance on any question relating to policy interpretation, underwriting practice, or any other issues in insurance coverage.

 IMUA does not prescribe to its members how to make underwriting or claims decisions, nor does it require that analysis follow any particular format.